 freeagent vs quickbooks: Which Is Better?
 [Comparison]

 FreeAgent is an online accounting software designed primarily for freelancers and small businesses.
-Its main purpose is to simplify financial management, including invoicing, expense tracking, and tax
+Its main purpose is to simplify financial management, including invoicing, expense tracking, and tax calculations.

 Quick Comparison